canonical/spark-k8s-bundle/releases/3.4/yaml/docs/tutorial/t-spark-submit.md

 # Submitting Jobs using Spark Submit

-Spark comes with a command called `spark-submit` which can be used to submit Spark jobs to the cluster from scripts written in high level languages like Python and Scala.
+Apache Spark comes with a command called `spark-submit` which can be used to submit Spark jobs to the cluster from scripts written in high level languages like Python and Scala.
 For a quick example, let's gather the statements that we ran in the Python shell earlier and put them together in a script.
 The script looks like the following:

 ```python